franciscomcsousa/WareSmart/README.md

 - [Arduino](https://www.arduino.cc/)

 ### Bluetooth BLE
 WareSmart uses Bluetooth BLE to check for user proximity by checking the user's [RSSI](https://en.wikipedia.org/wiki/Received_signal_strength_indicator).
-We've implemented a script where the Raspberry Pi continiously search for nearby MAC Adresses' that correspond to the given on.
+We've implemented a script where the Raspberry Pi continiously search for nearby MAC Adresses' that correspond to the given one.

 ```cd bluetooth```
 ```bash scan.sh```

 ### Backend

 All the backend operations are run in the Raspberry Pi.
+This includes both the web server and the bluetooth proximity script.

 #### Python virtual environment